arushiahmed/Platform-Science-Code-Exercise/README.md

 2. There is data in the txt files.
     - One file called *shipment.txt* where it contains the street addresses of the shipment destinations.
     - The second is called *drivers.txt* where it contains the names of the drivers
-    - There is already data in both files if you choose not to provide your own data.
+    - *Note:* Data has been provided in both files.

-Once that is completed, run the command *node assignsShipmentToDrivers.js*
+Once that is completed, run the command *node assignShipmentToDrivers.js shipments.txt drivers.txt*